A keto fat bomb dessert. Keto layered patties made from ground pumpkin, ground coconut and spices. Add grass-fed collagen for boosted nutrition.

 - Once smooth, remove ¼ cup of the coconut mixture, leaving the remaining coconut mix in the food processor bowl.
 Add remaining ingredients and process until smooth again.
 If you use cold pumpkin puree, the coconut will harden.
 No worries, just process until smooth again.

 - The texture of the pumpkin mixture will be similar to

-- Scoop about 2 teaspoons into each muffin cup.
+- Divide the pumpkin mixture into the muffin cups.
 Press down with fingers or the back of a spoon until completely flat.
 Then, top with reserved white coconut mixture.
 Transfer baking sheet to the freezer and freeze for 1 hour.